mal1ceee/webdev/README.md

    npm install
    ```

-4. Start the server:
+4. Start the development server:
    ```
    npm start
    ```

-5. Open your web browser and visit `http://localhost:3000`
+5. Open your web browser and visit `http://localhost:4000`

-## Project Structure
+The server will automatically restart if you make changes to the server code, and the browser will reload if you make changes to HTML, CSS, or client-side JavaScript files.

 ## Customizing the Portfolio